egr-314-team-304/egr-314-team-304/user-needs-benchmarking.md

 + Fits comfortably (Latent)<br>

-+ Helpful light to see where your going (Explicit)<br>
++ Helpful light to see where you are going (Explicit)<br>
 <br>

 Negative Comments:<br>
 Voice of the Customer<br>
 “There are only two LITTLE lights, not four, and they are very dim.
 The only thing they would be good for is finding your way along an unlit path at night.
-Otherwise, the hat is well-made, looks like it will last, but that isn't what I bought it for." <br>
+Otherwise, the hat is well-made, and looks like it will last, but that isn't what I bought it for." <br>
 <br>

 Restated User Needs:<br>

 + Too little of lights (Explicit)<br>

-+ Well made and long lasting (Explicit)<br>
++ Well made and long-lasting (Explicit)<br>

 + Needs to be properly functional (Latent)<br>
 <br>